isovector/certainty-by-construction/src/book/1-agda.lagda.md

 true
 ```

-This progress of computation even when the second argument is stuck (`stuck`, or
+This progress of computation even when the second argument is stuck
-otherwise) is the reason by which we prefer `def:_∨₂_` over `def:_∨₁_`.
-While this
+(`def:always-stuck`, or otherwise) is the reason by which we prefer `def:_∨₂_`
+over `def:_∨₁_`.

-example might seem somewhat contrived, it isn't, in fact.
-Avoiding a pattern
+While this example might seem somewhat contrived, you would be amazed at how
+often it comes up in practice.
+Avoiding a pattern match in an implementation
-match in an implementation means you can avoid a pattern match in every
+means you can avoid a pattern match in every subsequent proof *about* the
-subsequent proof *about* the implementation, and can be the difference between a
+implementation, and can be the difference between a three line proof and an 81
-three line proof and an 81 line proof.
-We will return to this point when we
+line proof.
+We will return to this point when we discuss proof techniques, but
-discuss proof techniques, but for now, try not to get into the habit of bashing
+for now, try not to get into the habit of bashing your way through every
-your way through every implementation if you can at all help it.
+implementation if you can at all help it.

 ## Records and Tuples

 In this section, we will play around with record types, as a lead up to
-discussing functions.
-These two seemingly disparate ideas have a surprising
+discussing functions in more detail.
+These two seemingly disparate ideas have a
-amount of interplay between them.
-We would like to motivate an answer to the
+surprising amount of interplay between them.
+We would like to motivate an answer
-question of "what's up with the funny arrow `→` in function types?"
-Why does
+to the question of "what's up with the funny arrow `→` in function types?"
+Why
-`def:_∨_` have type `type:Bool → Bool → Bool`, instead of a more "standard" type like it
+does `def:_∨_` have type `type:Bool → Bool → Bool`, instead of a more "standard"
-would in most everyday programming languages.
-For example, we might write
+type like it would in most everyday programming languages.
+For example, you
-`def:_∨_`'s type as `type:(Bool, Bool) → Bool`, which makes it very clear which are the
+might argue that we should write `def:_∨_`'s type as `type:(Bool, Bool) → Bool`,
-parameters and which is the return.
+so that it's very clear which are the parameters and which is the return.

-Types like `type:(Bool, Bool)` are known as *tuple* types, which we can encode to a
+Types like `type:(Bool, Bool)` are known as *tuple* types, which we can encode
-in Agda as record types.
+to a in Agda as record types.
 Record types are types with a number of subfields.
-A
-special case of records are tuples, which we can think of as anonymous records
+A special case of records are tuples, which we can think of as anonymous records
 with only two fields.
 As a first approximation, we can write the tuple type like
 this: